meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 # Deploy a Meilisearch instance on DigitalOcean

-## Deploy Meilisearch on a DigitalOcean Droplet
+## Part 1: Deploy Meilisearch on a Droplet

 ### 1. Create a new Droplet